 You will receive a full report on the page’s SEO as it relates to the primary keyword.
 It highlights ways to improve your page while pointing out errors that exist on the page.
 It also includes directions for exactly what you need to do to make improvements.

 The On-Page SEO Checker report also tells you if you have selected the appropriate keyword for the page.
 It considers your site’s Competitive Power score (which is a number that indicates how much authority your site has in search) and compares it to your primary keyword’s competition score.

 If the keyword’s competition score exceeds your site’s competitive power score, the tool notifies you.
 It also helps you find keywords that are a better fit for your site given your authority and ability to rank.

-Ready to boost your blog SEO?
+Ready to write SEO-friendly blog posts?

 Sign up for a free trial of Alexa’s Advanced Plan and get the On-Page SEO Checker to ensure your posts are fully optimized, error free, and set to improve your page’s performance in search.